Intercountry Adoption

 Hague Convention Information

-Intercountry adoptions are not currently possible between Guatemala and the United States because the Government of Guatemala is not processing intercountry adoptions with any country at this time.
+Intercountry adoptions are not currently possible between Guatemala and the United States.

-In December 2007, Guatemala passed new adoption legislation that incorporated the Hague Adoption Convention into Guatemala’s adoption system, created the Guatemalan National Adoption Council (CNA), and established a transition period for cases initiated prior to its enactment.
-The Guatemalan government subsequently suspended new adoption applications until they could create a new adoption process.
-As of 2016, the CNA has completed its processing of the most of the transition cases that were pending when the new law went into effect.
-The three remaining transition cases are pending in various judicial processes.
+In December 2007, Guatemala passed adoption legislation that incorporated the Hague Adoption Convention into Guatemala’s adoption system, created the Guatemalan National Adoption Council (CNA), and established a transition period for cases initiated prior to its enactment.
+The CNA subsequently suspended new intercountry adoption applications, and as of January 2025, intercountry adoptions between the United States and Guatemala have not resumed.

 U.S. Immigration Requirements